TheNewExtremeRay/EzCode/README.md

 how to use the text interface format?

-at the start of each script in EzCode you have to set the format (that is due to an unfixable bug), to set a text interface format start the script by writing "Text", after that you jump a line or 2, and write "loop-loopname" to start a loop, anything before the loop is considered setup.
+at the start of each script in EzCode you have to set the format (that is due to an unfixable bug), to set a text interface format start the script by writing "Text", after that you jump a line or 2, and write "loop-loopname" to start a loop, and doing "loop-loopname-end" ends the loop, anything before the loop is considered setup.
 To display any text you have to write  "say ("specified text")"

 An example of a text script is: